- Paper checks, including 529 plan payments, are accepted. Please include student's BU ID on the face of the check and mail to:

 The University provides a tuition prepayment plan which guarantees a fixed tuition rate for all prepaid semesters.
 The prepaid tuition rates are based on the first term in which the student participates in the prepaid program.
 This program applies only to students enrolled full-time in an undergraduate degree or pharmacy program.
 The prepayment plan does not apply to graduate programs.
 The Prepaid Tuition Summary provides general information.
 For additional information, please e-mail email@example.com.

-Any check (electronic or paper) presented to the University that fails to clear the bank is subject to a $25 returned check fee.
+Any check (electronic or paper) presented to the University that fails to clear the bank is subject to a non-refundable $25 returned check fee.
 The fee and the returned check amount will be posted to the student's account.
 If the check is for payment of a debt, it will also be considered as nonpayment.
+A “Returned Check” indicator will be added to the account which prevents enrollment changes, release of transcripts, grades, diplomas and check cashing.
+The indicator will be removed when the insufficiency has been satisfied.
 Students may also be held responsible for reasonable collections fees, attorney fees and court costs without relief of evaluation and appraisement law to collect outstanding balances.

 Credit Balance Accounts

-The Office of Student Accounts requires students to complete a Refund Request form to receive a refund check.
+The Office of Student Accounts requires students to complete a Refund Request to receive a refund check.
 However, if the credit on the account is due to a Federal Direct Loan or other Federal Title IV financial aid, the Office of Student Accounts will issue a check to the student without the written request.
-If the credit balance on the account is due to a Parent Loan for Undergraduate Students (PLUS), the refund check will be issued to the parent borrower and mailed to the address on file.
-Students, who do not want refunds issued automatically due to credit balances created by Federal Title IV funds, can provide written documentation to the Office of Student Accounts.
+If the credit balance on the account is due to a Parent Loan for Undergraduate Students (PLUS), the refund check will be issued to the parent borrower and mailed to the home address on file for the PLUS borrower.
+Students, with credit balances due to federal funds, who do not want refunds issued without written request, can provide written documentation to the Office of Student Accounts.

 With the exception of PLUS refunds, checks are issued to students only.